mlatifi/ScoQAS/README.md

 - [Graph-Construction](https://github.com/mlatifi/OntoQAS/blob/Graph-Construction) - Graph Construction

 This project is built by **Majid Latifi** .
 I developed ScoQAS for modeling and gathering data when following a certain theory/methodology in Articial Intelligence.
-Plesae cite these papers when you are using this code:
+Please cite these papers when you are using this code:

 1- Latifi, M., Rodríguez, H., & Sànchez-Marrè, M. (2017).
 [ScoQAS: A Semantic-based Closed and Open Domain Question Answering System](http://journal.sepln.org/sepln/ojs/ojs/index.php/pln/article/view/5495).
 Procesamiento del Lenguaje Natural, 59, 73-80.